Ash-86/Chord-Level-Filter/README.md

  - However, if the selected notes are not in adjacent staves, the plugin will only filter/select, but not copy (limitation from Musescore not allowing copying non adjacent staves).

  ## Download and install
- You only need to download "Select-Copy-Chord-Levels.qml" and put it in your MuseScore plugin folder.
+ You only need to download "Filter-Copy Note Levels.qml" and put it in your MuseScore plugin folder.
  For more details on installation see [link](https://musescore.org/en/handbook/3/plugins#installation).

+ ## Configuration options
+ You can choose the counting direction the code follows.
+Just comment out the corresponding ***"var counting"*** at the beginning of the code to suit your preference.
+ This is useful when having chords with different sizes.

+ *example:
+ If var counting= "up", you cant select 2nd notes from the bottom.
+ If var counting= "down", you cant select 2nd notes from the top.*

+ In both cases, top and bottom notes can be selected.

- ## feedback
+ ## Feedback
  Please feel free to send any suggestions, bug reports, or just let me know if you find the plugin helpful  :)

  ## Support